Kathiawari Cholay Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 how to make kathiawari cholay

-To prepare this recipe firstly soak the chickpeas to add baking soda overnight
+To prepare this recipe, first soak the chickpeas and add baking soda overnight.

 soak-chickpeas

-Next morning rinse the chickpeas under the running water and put them in the pot with 1.5-litre water, bring it to a boil then remove the scum from the top then add turmeric powder, ginger garlic paste
+The next morning, rinse the chickpeas under running water and put them in the pot with 1.5 litres of water.
+Bring it to a boil, then remove the scum from the top, then add turmeric powder, ginger garlic paste.

 remove-scums-on-top

-Baking soda, stir to mix well and bring it to a boil, now cover the lid and let it cook for an hour, once they are a well-cooked shift to the bowl with chana water
+Add baking soda, stir to mix well, and bring it to a boil.
+Now cover the lid and let it cook for an hour.
+Once they are well-cooked, shift to the bowl with chana water.

 boil-the-chickpeas